MaxDobisz/BookFinder/README.md

 # BookFinder

-A book search app that allows users to search for books by providing a text query.
-The app searches for books whose titles include the provided text and displays the results to the user.
+Book Finder is an app that lets users search for books by entering a text query.
+The app displays search results for books with titles that include the entered text.

 [Live](https://book-search-nnhglum07-maxdobisz.vercel.app/)